 A complex and decentralized organizational structure, featuring an in-house team and multiple PR agencies, was making PR measurement nearly impossible for a leading financial insurance company.
-Local teams and individuals reported PR metrics from offices across the country and multiple PR agencies were creating reports based on different data, their measurement process was fragmented and ineffectual.
-This in turn made it near impossible to prove their contribution toward companywide business goals let alone prove their value to leadership.
+Local teams and individuals reported PR metrics from offices across the country and multiple PR agencies were creating reports based on different data.
+Their measurement process was fragmented and ineffectual, which made it near impossible to prove their contribution toward company-wide business goals let alone prove their value to leadership.

 Solution: Standardizing Data and Sharing Accurate Results

 The company needed to centralize the collection and analysis of their media coverage.
 They also had to agree on a set of metrics that they would consistently measure.
 Those metrics would be tied to business goals and used not only to measure team performance but also inform ongoing strategy.